lukechilds/when-dom-ready/README.md

 whenDomReady(() => console.log('DOM is ready yo!'));
 ```

-### whenDomReady.resume()
+## Promise chain helper

-There is also a little helper function that pauses the execution of a Promise chain and then resumes it with the last value once the DOM is ready.
+There is also a little helper function, `whenDomReady.resume()`, that pauses the execution of a Promise chain and then resumes it with the last value once the DOM is ready.

 This allows you to specify complex async control flow in simple readable code: